Duncan Robinson: Professional career

-Miami Heat (2018–present)
+Miami Heat (2018–2025)

 2018–19 season

 After going undrafted in the 2018 NBA draft, he signed an NBA Summer League contract with the Miami Heat.
 After 5 Summer League games in which he averaged 12.4 points and 2.4 rebounds while shooting 58% (22-for-38) from the field including 63% (17-for-27) on three-point shots, he agreed to a two-way contract with the Miami Heat and Sioux Falls Skyforce on July 10, 2018.
 When Robinson made his NBA debut, it was the first by a former Division III player since Devean George.
+It was the first ever by a Williams Eph.
 Robinson joined Big X, a team composed of former Big Ten players, in The Basketball Tournament 2018.